-- (a) Choice of Health Plans.
-Employees in this bargaining unit shall have a choice of enrolling themselves and their eligible dependents in any of the City sponsored medical, dental and visions plans or Operating Engineer Health and Welfare Trust Fund Plan (PPO Anthem Plans A, B, C, and D, and Kaiser HMO Plans A and B, and A+).
-The City shall offer two (2) or more medical plans to regular status employees. - (b) Eligibility.
+(a) Choice of Health Plans.
+Employees in this bargaining unit shall have a choice of enrolling themselves and their eligible dependents in any of the City sponsored medical, dental and vision plans or Operating Engineer Health and Welfare Trust Fund Plan (Anthem Plans A, B, C, and D, and

+Kaiser Plans A B, and A+).
+The City shall offer two (2) or more medical plans to regular status employees.

+- (b) Eligibility.
 Employees shall become eligible for Medical, Dental and Vision insurance on the first day of the month following date of hire.
 An eligible employee and eligible dependent may be enrolled in a City offered medical plan either as a subscriber in a City offered medical plan or, as the dependent spouse/registered domestic partner or another eligible City employee, but not both.
-If an employee is also eligible to cover their dependent child, the child will be allowed to enroll as a dependent on only one (1) employee plan (i.e., an employee and his or her dependent cannot be covered by more than one City-offered health plan).

-(b)(c) City Contribution towards the cost of insurance programs.

-- 1) Effective January 1, 2020, the City will contribute: Effective the first full pay period following ratification of this MOU by the Union and approval by City Council on its regular agenda, the City will contribute: - Up to \$711.00\$657.00 per month toward the cost of the monthly premium for-employee-only medical/dental/vision plan coverage. - Up to \$1,290.00\$1,192.00 per month toward the cost of the monthly premium for employee plus one (1) dependent medical/dental/vision plan coverage. - Up to \$1,719.00\$1,588.00 per month toward the cost of the monthly premium for employee plus two (2) or more dependents medical/dental/vision plan coverage.
+If an employee is also eligible to cover their dependent child, the child will be allowed to enroll as a dependent on only one (1) employee plan (i.e., an employee and his or her dependent cannot be covered by more than one City-offered health plan). - (c) City Contribution towards the cost of insurance programs. - 1) Effective the first full pay period following ratification of this MOU by the Union and approval by City Council on its regular agenda, the City will contribute: - Up to \$711.00 per month toward the cost of the monthly premium for employee-only medical/dental/vision plan coverage. - Up to \$1,290.00 per month toward the cost of the monthly premium for employee plus one (1) dependent medical/dental/vision plan coverage. - Up to \$1,719.00 per month toward the cost of the monthly premium for employee plus two (2) or more dependents medical/dental/vision plan coverage. - 2) Effective July 1, 2024, City shall contribute the following: - Up to \$725.00 per month toward the cost of the monthly premium for employee-only medical/dental/vision plan coverage. - Up to \$1,316.00 per month toward the cost of the monthly premium for employee plus one (1) dependent medical/dental/vision plan coverage. - Up to \$1,753.00 per month toward the cost of the monthly premium for employee plus two (2) or more dependents medical/dental/vision plan coverage.